Social Security and entering the United States of America

 To work in the United States, you will need a Social Security card that has your Social Security number.
 You can find general information about Social Security cards by reading our online publication, Social Security Numbers For Non-Citizens.

-There are two ways to get a Social Security card:
+There are several ways to get a Social Security card:

 - The easiest way is to apply for a card as part of the immigration process in your home country before you come to the United States.
 You can do this when filing an application for an immigrant visa with the U.S. Department of State.
 For information on how to use this process, read Social Security Numbers And Immigrant Visas.